Papers of Andrew J. Mair

 Biography

 After graduating from Wellington High School and working two years as a farm laborer, Mair joined the Civilian Conservation Corps (CCC) and was stationed at a camp near Boulder.
-In 1935 he married Norma Asmus, a farm girl from La Porte, Colorado whom he had met at a meeting of the Triangle Christian Endeavor, a group of young men and women from Wellington, La Porte, and Timnath.
+In 1935 he married Norma Asmus from La Porte, Colorado, whom he had met at a gathering of young men and women from Wellington, La Porte, and Timnath.
 Mair began his career as a farmer in 1936, first as a tenant and later as owner and operator of a farm east of Fort Collins.
 While working on his farm Mair developed an interest in community service and public office.
 He served as a member of the local school board, hospital service board, and president of the Larimer County Farm Bureau.

 After eleven years of farming, Andrew Mair moved his family to Denver and enrolled at the University of Denver, graduating in 1949 with a degree in Economics and Political Science.
 Following his graduation he accepted the position of State Organization Director for the Colorado Farm Bureau.
 In 1954, the United States Department of Agriculture invited Mair to serve as Administrative Officer for the Commodity Stabilization Service in Colorado.
 He then moved to Washington, D.C., where he held numerous positions within the Department of Agriculture, including Deputy Administrator for Management and Vice President of the Commodity Credit Corporation.